awsdocs/aws-codecommit-user-guide/doc_source/how-to-change-repository.md

 ## Change Repository Settings \(Console\)<a name="how-to-change-repository-console"></a>

-To use the AWS CodeCommit console to change an AWS CodeCommit repository's settings in AWS CodeCommit, follow these steps\.
+To use the AWS CodeCommit console to change a CodeCommit repository's settings in AWS CodeCommit, follow these steps\.

-1. Open the AWS CodeCommit console at [https://console\.aws\.amazon\.com/codesuite/codecommit/home](https://console.aws.amazon.com/codesuite/codecommit/home)\.
+1. Open the CodeCommit console at [https://console\.aws\.amazon\.com/codesuite/codecommit/home](https://console.aws.amazon.com/codesuite/codecommit/home)\.

 1. In **Repositories**, choose the name of the repository where you want to change settings\.